-A caller can discover if this command is implemented by issuing the PROTOCOL_MESSAGE_ATTRIBUTES command and passing the message_id of this command.
-If the command is implemented, PROTOCOL_MESSAGE_ATTRIBUTES returns SUCCESS.
+A caller can discover if this command is implemented by issuing the PROTOCOL\MESSAGE\ATTRIBUTES command and passing the message\id of this command.
+If the command is implemented, PROTOCOL\MESSAGE\ATTRIBUTES returns SUCCESS.

 message_id: 0x9

 protocol_id: 0x10

-This command is option nal.
+This command is optional.

 Parameters

+Nomo

 Name Description

 uint32 agent_id Identifier of the Agent.

-uint32 device_id Identifier of the device.

-·

-uint32 flags Bits[31:1] Reserved, must be zero.
-Bit[0] Access Type This bit defines the permissions of the agent to access platform resources associated with the device.
+Bits[31:1] Reserved, must be zero.
+Bit[0] Access Type: uint32 flags This bit defines the permissions of the agent to access platform resources associated with the device.
 If set to 0, deny agent access to the device.
 If set to 1, allow agent access to the device.
-Return values Name Description One of the following: CCESS: in case the device permissions for the ent specified by agent_id were set successfully. • NO T_FOUND: if agent_id or device_id does not exist. int32 status • INV ALID_PARAMETERS: if flags field is invalid. into2 status T_SUPPORTED: if the command is not ported.
+Return values Name Description One of, but not limited to, the following: CCESS: in case the device permissions was set cessfully for the agent specified by agent_id. • NO T_FOUND: if agent_id or device_id does not exist. int32 status • INV ALID_PARAMETERS: if flags field is invalid.
+T_SUPPORTED: if the command is not ported.
 NIED: if the calling agent is not allowed to set the missions of the agent specified by agent_id.
-See section n 4.1.4 for status code definitions.
+See section n 4.1.4 for more status code definitions.

-4.2.2.11 BASE_SET_PROTOCOL_PERMISSIONS
+4.2.2.11 BASE\SET\PROTOCOL\PERMISSIONS

 An agent can have access to multiple devices.
 The agent uses commands to access platform resources that are associated with those devices.
-The command BASE_SET_PROTOCOL_PERMISSIONS is used to indicate to the platform whether an agent has permissions to use a protocol to access the platform resources that are associated with a specific device.
+The command BASE\SET\PROTOCOL\PERMISSIONS is used to indicate to the platform whether an agent has permissions to use a protocol to access the platform resources that are associated with a specific device.
 This command cannot be used to change the agent's permissions to access a device.
 This command only affects the protocols which the agent can use to access the platform resources that are associated with a particular device.
 At system boot, the default per-device protocol specific access permissions of an agent are IMPLEMENTATION defined.